dlu-ch/dlb/doc/terms.rst

          (this includes symbolic links and hard links)
        - Write to a regular file

-      Examples of modifications of the managed tree that or no benign managed tree modification:
+      Examples of modifications of the managed tree that are no benign managed tree modifications:

        - Replace a regular file by any other one with :command:`mv` (does not :term:`update mtime <mtime update>` of the target)